Grove Primary School

 Active Learning Trust Academy

 We have a 26 place morning and afternoon Nursery and two Reception classes made up of a cohort of 45 children.
-There is a fully qualified EYFS teacher in each class who is supported by teaching assistants.

 Early Childhood in an ALT School

 We celebrate the uniqueness of each child, recognising they all learn and develop in different ways, at different rates and bring diverse experiences to our school.

 We have the highest aspirations for every child, believing that they should be empowered to take ownership of their learning and their environment.